DAN2365715/Module08_Lab_Part_B/README.md

 I love Markdown.

-I am not being forced to say the above.
+~~I am not being forced to say the above.~~

+All hail Markdown.
+HMTL is inferior.